microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 This script will use 10 concurrent users running the workload query 1500 times.

+>NOTE: If you are not seeing CPU usage behavior with this workload for your environment you can adjust the **-n parameter** for number of users and **-r parameter** for iterations.

 From a powershell command prompt, change to the directory for this module activity:

 <pre>